Financial Ratio Analysis

 This ratio provides the picture of the ability of a company to pay back its short term liabilities with its short term assets.
 The higher current ratio explains that the company has the high potential to pay its obligations.
 The current ratio below 1 indicates that the company is not able to pay back its due obligations.
 Current ratio below 1 shows the poor financial health of the company, but it is not surety for the bankruptcy of the company.

 The efficiency of the operating cycle of the company is highlighted from its current ratio.
 This ratio also shows the ability of a company to convert its products into cash.
-The companies that has long inventory turnover or bear problems in getting paid on their receivables can face problems of liquidity that represents its weakness in paying off its obligations.
-Companies in different industries have different sort of operations so it is better to compare those companies that lie in one industry.
+The companies that have long inventory turnover or bear problems in getting paid on their receivables can face problems of liquidity that represent its weakness in paying off its obligations.
+Companies in different industries have different sorts of operations so it is better to compare those companies that lie in one industry.

-Current ratio is similar to acid test ratio except one difference that the inventory element is not included in the acid test ratio.
+Current ratio is similar to acid test ratio except one difference is that the inventory element is not included in the acid test ratio.
 Working capital can be derived by using the components of the current ratio.
-Working capital ratio is derived mostly by using working capital.
+This ratio is derived mostly by using working capital.

 The exceeded amount of currents assets over current liabilities is called working capital.
 In simpler terms, the difference between current assets and current liabilities is the working capital.

 Working Capital = Current Assets – Current Liabilities